cpwardell/Skellytour/README.md

 - **High accuracy; average Dice for medium model is 0.935**
 - **GPU, CPU and MPS compute devices supported**
 - **GPU with at least 8GB of RAM is recommended, but will work with CPU only**
-- **Developed on Ubuntu using WSL, but should work on Windows, Linux and macOS**
+- **Developed and tested on Ubuntu and on Windows using Ubuntu under WSL, but should work on Windows, Linux and macOS**

 ## News
+- **September 2024: added RAM and GPU RAM estimates to log file**
 - **July 2024: added fix for handling data in non-LPS orientation**
 - **April 2024: updated models and code to nnUNetv2**
 - **October 2023: initial release using nnUNetv1**